b-nroths/chi-data/proposal/proposal.md

 - Are certain parts of the city “cut-off” from economic development?
 - What will determine if parts of a city are connected?
 - How do jobs & money flow from one part of a city to another?
+- Can we predict what neighborhoods will take off or fall behind?
 - Are economic development incentives worth it?
 Do they deliver on the results they promise?
 For example, job training centers, small business grants, etc.
-- Can the connectedness of employee-employer blocks also be used to predict other datapoints such as the health or longevity of a neighborhood.
+- Can the connectedness of employee-employer blocks also be used to predict other datapoints such as the health or longevity of a neighborhood?

 ### Theory & Papers